 Finally, Bill and Hillary Clinton always talk about the great work that Clinton Foundation does in helping people with AIDS.
 By now, you know that the $100 million or so “spent” annually doesn’t actually come from the Clinton Foundation.
 The money primarily comes from a special tax on airline passengers!
-Look at the second diagram in this article one more time and replace the mayor’s wife with UN officials and Airline CEOs; replace the retail store with giant pharmaceutical companies, and you get the picture!
+Look at the second diagram in this article one more time and replace the mayor’s wife with UN officials; replace the City Hall with Airline CEOs; replace the retail store with giant pharmaceutical companies, and you get the picture!

 Similar techniques are used by the Clinton Foundation to push GMO onto poor countries under the ploy of helping farmers.
-Going back to the diagram, replace the retail store with Monsanto and the mayor’s wife with UN or World Bank, you can see how this works.
+Going back to the diagram, replace the retail store with Monsanto and the City Hall with UN or World Bank, you can see how this works.

 The Clinton Foundation worked at a global level and raised more than $70 billion (including Clinton Global Initiative).
 Just imagine how many people one could literally buy with that kind of money.
 If you have an hour or so, take the time to watch Clinton Cash, an amazing documentary on the Foundation.

 Related Blog Post: Why Progressives Should Not Vote For Hillary Clinton